bjlkeng/bjlkeng.github.io/source/posts/a-note-on-using-log-likelihood-for-generative-models.rst

 qualitatively, pixel intensity :math:`x \in [0, 255]` should be close to :math:`x+1`, but if we model it as a softmax, they are more or less independent with respect to their loss function so your model doesn't capture this intuitive property.
-In any case, using this method should *theoreticaly* generate a good model if you can practically fit it.
+In any case, using this method should *theoretically* generate a good model if you can practically fit it.

 The other method described in PixelCNN++ [5] uses a different tactic.
 They use